venables/venabl.es/README.md

 ## Database

 The Prisma adapter is set up to use PostgreSQL by default, but any database will work.
-Simply set `DATABASE_URL` in your `.env` file to work.
+Simply set `DATABASE_URL` in your `.env` (or `.env.local`) file to work.

 The database `startkit_development` should be created during the `pnpm run setup` step (defined in `./bin/setup`).